apettiigrew/invoice-microservices/README.md

 # Invoice Microservices App

 The Invoice microservice app is a simple invoice management app built to demonstrate the Microservices Architecture Pattern using SpringBoot, Spring Cloud, Docker and Kubernetes.

+## 📝 Project Brief
+The Invoice Management System is a full-stack web application that enables users to efficiently create, read, update, and delete invoices while maintaining clear visibility into payment statuses.
+It’s designed with a focus on, microservices patterns, data validation, and state management best practices reflecting real-world billing workflows used by freelancers and small businesses.

+## 🎯 Purpose
 The project is intended as a pure learning process to try out various concepts in a microservices and distributed environment.
 You are free to fork it and turn into something else or even provide cool updates via pull request.
 I'm happy to collab.

+## Core Features
+1. CRUD Functionality
+- Create new invoices through an intuitive form.
+- Read and display invoices in a structured dashboard.
+- Update invoices to adjust client info, payment terms, or amounts.
+- Delete invoices permanently with confirmation prompts.

+🧾 2.
+Form Validation & Data Integrity
+- Built-in form validation ensures that all required fields (e.g., client name, due date, items, total) are filled before submission.
+- Inline error messages guide the user to fix invalid inputs.
+- Prevents malformed or incomplete invoices from being submitted.

+💾 3.
+Drafts & Payment Status Management
+- Users can save invoices as drafts when details are incomplete.
+- Mark invoices as paid when payment is received.
+- Automatically transitions between Draft, Pending, and Paid states.

+🔍 4.
+Filtering by Status
+- Dynamic filtering allows users to view invoices by status:
+  - 📝 Draft
+  - ⏳ Pending
+  - ✅ Paid

+## Tech Stack
+- Backend: Java (Spring Boot / Spring Cloud ecosystem)
+- Configuration: Spring Cloud Config & Spring Cloud Bus
+- Service Discovery: Netflix Eureka
+- API Gateway: Spring Cloud Gateway
+- Messaging Queues: Spring Cloud Stream
+- Observability & Monitoring: Prometheus, Grafana, Loki, Alloy
+- Containerization/Orchestration: Docker, Kubernetes + Helm charts
+- Version Control: Git & GitHub

 ## Tutorial overview
 https://code2tutorial.com/tutorial/66218165-f888-4dc1-bd18-ed3466c91ee9/index.md